Spaqin/spaq-in/src/posts/the-void.md

 During my first steps in photography, it seemed to me like the gear used was super important.
 Lenses, bodies.
 I mean, I had a Zenit ET for my first few rolls, so that was valid in a way.
 Not that I could afford much (or frankly, I decided not to spend too much), really, so I went with cheap, albeit effective options.

 I went through some decent gear, some of which I still use.
-I also acquired some proper equipment, though - mainly, Mamiya RB67, and a Minolta XG-1 with really nice lenses.
-I had enough with the cheap stuff, so I decided to focus only on good stuff.
+I also acquired some proper equipment, even though it was bit more expensive for my tastes - mainly, Mamiya RB67 (got a good deal on it, and they were cheaper back then too), and a Minolta XG-1 with really nice lenses.
+I had enough with the cheap gear, so I decided to focus only on good stuff.
-I handled a Leica M7 with the 35mm f1.4 Summicron.
+I also had the opportunity to handle a Leica M7 with the 35mm f1.4 Summicron, and the M10 as well.
 I shot the fancy films like Portra 400 and Pro 400h.

 They're good.
 Objectively good.